franciscod/telegram-twitter-forwarder-bot/README.md

 #### Setting up cronjob

+_contributed by @llg, thanks!_

 **Make sure crontab user have write access to venv directory**

-I recommend to create a symlink for easy check if process is running
-1. navigate to project folder
-2. `ln -sT ./telegram-twitter-forwarder-bot.py ./main.py`
-3. use run.sh script in cron:
+1. use examples/cron-run.sh script in cron:
-`* * * * * cd /any/path/telegram-twitter-forwarder-bot && ./run.sh >> /dev/null 2>&1`
+`* * * * * cd /path/to/telegram-twitter-forwarder-bot && examples/cron-run.sh >> /dev/null 2>&1`
-4. you can change time for checking to any you want
+2. you can change time for checking to any you want